aplteam/Cider/docs/Cider-User-Guide.md

 This is a Boolean that defaults to 0.

-A 1 means that all variables are watched, and 0 means that Cider/Link do not care unless a variable is already saved in an `.apla` file.
+A 1 means that all variables are watched, and 0 means that Cider/Link does not care unless a variable is already saved in an `.apla` file.

 ###### beforeRead